Hubro/yangfmt/README.md

 ## Install

-Clone the repo, then:
+If you have the Rust toolchain installed:

 ```
-$ cargo install --path .
+$ cargo install yangfmt
 ```

-Pre-compiled binaries will be provided when the project has stabilized.
+Pre-compiled binaries will be provided soon.

 ## Usage